Euphorbia Pallas: medicinal properties and contraindications. Man-root: application and beneficial properties, reviews

 Euphorbia Pallas application recipes

 For treatment, it is better to contact a specialist who thoroughly knows the method of preparation, the ratio of ingredients, the required dosage, and the duration of the course.
-The specialist is able to adjust the intake of the drug in relation to the age, height and weight of the patient.
+The specialist is able to adjust the medication intake in relation to the patient’s age, height and weight.

 Alcohol tincture;